Skip to main content

 CPA Services for Esports & Gaming

-Tournament prize winnings are taxable as ordinary income under IRC §61(a).
-They should be reported on 1099-MISC Box 3 (Prizes/Awards), not 1099-NEC, which is for services.
-Some tournament organizers incorrectly issue 1099-NEC; you can request a correction.
+Tournament prize winnings are taxable as ordinary income under IRC Section 61(a).
+They should be reported on 1099-MISC Box 3 (Prizes and Awards), not 1099-NEC, which is reserved for nonemployee compensation for services.
+This distinction matters.
+Per the IRS Instructions for Form 1099-MISC (Rev. 4-2025), prizes for competitions are specifically excluded from 1099-NEC Box 1 because they are not payment for services rendered.
+Some tournament organizers incorrectly issue 1099-NEC; you can and should request a correction.
 For professional players, prize money goes on Schedule C and is subject to self-employment tax.
-For hobby players, it's Other Income on Schedule 1: no SE tax, but expenses are also non-deductible (permanently, per OBBBA).
+For hobby players, it is Other Income on Schedule 1: no SE tax, but expenses are also permanently non-deductible under OBBBA.
+Note that W-2G is NOT used for esports prize winnings.
+W-2G applies only to gambling winnings: slot machine payouts of $1,200 or more, keno winnings of $1,500 or more, and poker tournament net winnings of $5,000 or more.
+Competitive esports is not gambling under IRS classification.
+Also note that the reporting threshold for 1099-MISC prizes drops to $2,000 for tax year 2026 under OBBBA Section 70433.

 Crypto and NFT payouts add another layer.
 Crypto prizes are taxable as ordinary income at fair market value when received (IRS Notice 2014-21, FAQ A9).
-Your basis equals FMV at receipt; any subsequent sale generates capital gain or loss on Form 8949.
+Your basis equals FMV at receipt (FAQ A13).
+Any subsequent sale generates capital gain or loss reported on Form 8949.
 Revenue Procedure 2024-28 requires wallet-by-wallet cost basis tracking effective January 1, 2025.
-As a CPA who handles crypto tax and also works in the gaming space, this intersection is where I add the most value for gaming clients.
+Play-to-earn tokens in games like Axie Infinity (AXS and SLP tokens) are taxable when received because they can be converted to fiat or other crypto.
+Closed-ecosystem currencies like V-Bucks (Fortnite) or Riot Points (League of Legends) are NOT taxable because they have no external exchange value and cannot be converted to real currency.

 Common Tax & Accounting Challenges for Esports & Gaming